colinsmao/factorio-sandworms/README.md

 ---

 TODO:
-- Graphics, of all forms (eg worm, particles, etc).
+- Graphics, of all forms.
 Not an artist
+  - Worm head+segment art.
+Corpses.
+Movement particles.
+  - Spawn/despawn animations, eg burrowing into the ground
+- Balancing.
+Some basic balancing done (eg health, speed), but not really tested in real scenarios
 - Idle worms sitting and/or moving around.
 Since worms are controlled via script, this seems like it could become inefficient.

 Issues: